Matthew Shiels: International career

 Having previously been called up for Scotland at under-17 level, in November 2017 he was called up to the Republic of Ireland under-18 squad, making his debut on 9 November.

 He also played with the Republic of Ireland under-19s, before later reverting his international allegiance back to Scotland, playing ten games for the Scotland under-19 team.

 Playing style

 Shiels plays primarily as a left back, but also played as a left winger and striker for Rangers.
 On signing for Dumbarton in August 2023 he said he preferred playing in a more attacking role.
+During his time with Queens Park, he was described by the club as a " dependable utility man [...] playing a variety of positions".